exasol/exasol-virtual-schema-lua/doc/system_requirements.md

 ### Refreshing a Virtual Schema
 `req~refreshing-a-virtual-schema~1`

-Data Owners can refresh a Virtual Schema, causing the metadata of the underlying schema to be re-read.
+VS Owners can refresh a Virtual Schema, causing the metadata of the underlying schema to be re-read.

 Rationale:

 This allows updating the structure of the underlying schema.